You are currently browsing the tag archive for the ‘polynomials’ tag.

 ).
 There is also the related moment bound

-(not necessarily irreducible) and any fixed
+for any fixed (not necessarily irreducible) and any fixed

 , due to van der Corput; this bound is in fact used to dispose of some error terms in the proof of (6).
 These should be compared with what one can obtain from the divisor bound